 Once awarded SNAP, benefits are delivered on a monthly basis to an Electronic Benefits Transfer (EBT) account.
 These funds can be spent with an Oregon Trail Card that functions the same as a debit card.
 SNAP benefits can be used at grocery stores and other qualifying establishments to purchase food.
 Click here for a map of retailers that accept SNAP in your area and click here for a list of what foods SNAP can and cannot buy.

 Have questions or need help?

-The Food Pantry team can help answer any questions and guide you through the application process.
+The Basic Needs Coordinator can help answer any questions and guide you through the application process.
 The process can be confusing but we are here to help!
-Click here to make an appointment with a Food Pantry staff member for any questions or concerns about eligibility, the application process, or if you just need help getting started!
+Click here to make an appointment with the Basic Needs Coordinator for any questions or concerns about eligibility, the application process, or if you just need help getting started!